ReDI-School/intro-java/lesson2/exercise4.md

 {:toc}

 ## Objective
-In Java, we have several number types that allow to express different kind of numbers (numbers of different sizes & precisions).
+In Java, we have several number types that allow to express different kind of numbers (numbers of different sizes and precisions).
 In this exercise, we'll see how these types are compatible with each other.

 ## Questions